Groin Pain

 • Sudden sharp pain in the inner thigh.

-• Pain can range from a mild niggling injury to very severe muscle tears which are completely debilitating.
+• Pain ranges from a mild to very severe.

 Scrotal contusion